-All students are required to stay on campus for the entire six-weeks, including weekends.
+All students are required to stay on campus for the entire five-weeks, including weekends.
 An important component of the SAMS program is having participants experience college life through dormitory living.

 Where on campus will I be staying?

 Students will be housed in the campus dormitories.
 Two students will be paired to each room.
 Female students will reside in Blount Towers and males will reside in Rawlings Hall.
-You can find out more about these facilities at http://www.morgan.edu/Administration/Student_Affairs/Office_of_Residence_Life/Residence_Halls.html.
+You can find out more about these facilities by visiting the Office of Residence Life.